Basic Car Maintenance Tips To Do at Home

 Oil Level Checks

-Changing your own oil is a messy business, unless you’re dedicated to DIY.
+Changing your own oil is a messy business, unless you’re dedicated to DIY car maintenance.
 Remember to have your oil changed at the intervals recommended in your car owner’s manual.
-If you have questions about oil changes for your particular model, contact your Bergen County Toyota dealership, East Coast Toyota.
+If you have questions about oil changes for your particular model, contact your Bergen County Toyota dealership, East Coast Toyota for any high-level car maintenance questions.

 Older cars may need oil changes every 3000 miles.
 Newer cars, however, remind you about scheduled oil changes with your on-board oil life monitor.
 Today, most models need oil changes every 7500 to 10,000 miles.